Previous Lab Members

 Masters student: Noelle Schlenk (2021-2023)

-Noelle carried out excellent bioinformatic work in the Hileman lab to confirm proper assembly of one of our newest genomes, Penstemon kunthii, by linking the physical assembly to a genetic map derived from a cross between P. kunthii and P. amphorellae.
+Noelle carried out bioinformatic work in the Hileman lab to confirm proper assembly of one of our newest genomes, Penstemon kunthii, by linking the physical assembly to a genetic map derived from a cross between P. kunthii and P. amphorellae.
 She also putatively identified centromeres based upon DNA sequence characteristics.
-She is now a bioinformatics technician at Stanford University.
+After completing her degree, she became a bioinformatics technician at Stanford University.

 Technician: Kaylee Livingston (2020-2022)